 Peer Academic Leaders

-Peer Academic Leaders are a peer to peer position with an academic focus that are hired to help first year students in the Overlook and High Mountain East areas transition academically into college.
-They are responsible for programming, community building, and holding 5 office hours a week in the residence halls in order to help students who may need assistance with academics, their transition to residence hall living, and/or getting involved with Campus Life.
+Peer Academic Leaders are peer leaderships with an academic focus that are hired to help resident students successfully make the academic transition into college.
+They are responsible for tutoring, programming, community building within the residence halls.
+PALs hold 10 office hours per week in the residence halls in order to help students who may need assistance with academics, their transition to residence hall living, and/or getting involved with Campus Life.